LagrKevin6/ELEC0138_GrpQ_23_24/README.md

 python attack_script.py

+The current new function adds the function of preventing brute force.
+If you want to test brute force attack, please change the news function in sec_data/login/views to the commented out version.

 to ddos a url (default as login/view_logins), run:

 python dos_attack_implementation.py

+RateLimitMiddleware.py: This script provides the function of DOS prevention.
+It has been called in setting.py and will run at the same time when the server is started.
+If the same IP address sends more than 100 requests within 10 minutes, it will be locked.

 to check the username and pwd in captured .pcapng file, run: python check_packet.py